 The causes of fires here in the Hoosier state vary from malfunctioning electrical equipment to campfires and fireworks that start raging wildfires during the hot dry summer season.
 But cooking incidents are the leading cause of fires, overall.
 A fire that burns out of control can quickly destroy everything you own, including your home, personal possessions, and even your car and recreational vehicles.

 Indiana fire insurance should be built into your home or renters policy as well as the comprehensive portion of your vehicle policies.
 The challenge occurs if you do not have these coverage plans in place, or if your insurance is not adequate.
-If you are seeking Indiana fire insurance quotes and coverage plans, contact an independent agent in the Trusted Choice® network.
+If you are seeking Indiana fire insurance quotes and coverage plans, contact an independent insurance agent in our network.
 A local member agent can help you compare fire coverage options and protect your home and valuable possessions.

 Although fire is covered under most policies, including your homeowner’s, renters, car and RV policies, your coverage may not be sufficient.
 Here are some considerations as you research Indiana fire insurance and determine how much coverage you need: